Doist/resources/README.rst

-We need to have access to resources at different stages of our tests: to get access to object's properties and methods, to initiate another, dependent instance, and finally to tear down.
+We need to have access to resources at different stages of our tests: to get access to object's properties and methods, to initiate another, dependent fixture instance, and finally to tear down everything.

 As soon as you enter the context with ``resources.foo_ctx()`` a variable ``resources.foo`` will be created and will be available from everywhere,